-CERTIFICATE OF HIC GH SCHOOL ACHIEVEMENT REQUIREMENTS (ENGLISH)
+CERTIFICATE OF HIGH SCHOOL ACHIEVEMENT REQUIREMENTS (ENGLISH)

-Certificate of High School / d in this chart are the minimum requirements for a student to attain a Achievement.
-The requirements for entry into post-secondary s may require additional and/or specific courses.
+The requirements indicated in this chart are the minimum requirements for a student to attain a Certificate of High School Achievement.
+The requirements for entry into post-secondary institutions and workplaces may require additional and/or specific courses.

-80 CREDITS including the following:
+80 CREDITS ● including the following:

-1 ENGLISH LANGUAGE ARTS 20-2 OR 30-4
+ENGLISH LANGUAGE ARTS 20-2 OR 30-4

 MATHEMATICS 10-3 OR 20-4

 SCIENCE 14 OR 20-4

 SOCIAL STUDIES 10-2 OR 20-4

 PHYSICAL EDUCATION 10 (3 CREDITS)

-CAR EER AND LIFE MANAGEMENT (3 CREDITS)
+CAREER AND LIFE MANAGEMENT (3 CREDITS) €

 5 CREDITS IN

-Advanced level (3000 se Employability occupational course, or ries) in Career and Technology Studies courses, 4 or d course with an occupational focus
+30-level Knowledge and Employability occupational course, or Advanced level (3000 series) in Career and Technology Studies courses, or 30-level locally developed course with an occupational focus

 AND 5 CREDITS IN

-30-level Knowledge and 30-level Work Experienc 30-level Green Certificate Special Projects 30
+30-level Knowledge and Employability Workplace Practicum course, or 30-level Work Experience course, or 30-level Green Certificate course, or Special Projects 30

 OR

 5 CREDITS IN

-30-level Registered Appr renticeship Program (RAP) course
+• 30-level Registered Apprenticeship Program (RAP) course